 Judge your record by its cover

 The sleeve of a record can be indicative of what you’re to find inside.
-Don’t put too much stock in bent corners or the odd minor tear – we all know how easy it is for that to happen – but a particularly battered cover should temper your expectations somewhat.
-Likewise, something well taken care of, especially if it’s been put in a plastic outer sleeve, is probably going to lead to a disc in similar nick.
+Don’t put too much stock in bent corners or the odd minor tear – we all know how easy it is for that to happen – but a particularly battered cover should somewhat temper your expectations as to the quality of the disc inside.
+Likewise, something that's been well taken care of, especially if it’s been put in a plastic outer sleeve, is probably going to lead to a disc in similar nick.

 Inner sleeves have their own tells.
 If there are no tears here, it’s unlikely the record has been pulled out and put back all that many times, while the sleeve clinging to the vinyl as you withdraw it – especially if it leaves a few hair-like fibres on the disc – can also mean very few plays and a relatively dust-free LP.